mjordan/iipqa/README.md

 -s/--strict
      If present, iipqa will exit with a code of 1 instead of 0 if it encounters any errors.
 Useful while running iipqa within shell scripts.

+-v/--validate_mods
+     If present, iipqa will validate all MODS XML files in all input packages.

 -p/--post_iipqa <argument>
      Path to script to run post-iipqa.